AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 ## Create Dataset - Experience Platform

-The pageview data collected using Web SDK is stored in Experience Platform data lake as datasets.
+The pageview data collected using Web SDK is stored in the Experience Platform data lake as datasets.
 The dataset is a storage and management construct for a collection of data like a database table that follows a schema.
 Learn how to create a Dataset and configure the earlier created Datastream to send data to the Experience Platform.

 >[!VIDEO](https://video.tv.adobe.com/v/3418898?quality=12&learn=on)

-The [Datasets overview](https://experienceleague.adobe.com/docs/experience-platform/catalog/datasets/overview.html) provides more information on concepts, configurations, and other ingestion capabilities.
+The [Datasets overview](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/datasets/overview) provides more information on concepts, configurations, and other ingestion capabilities.

 ## WKND pageview data in Experience Platform